 Voya’s support for e-communications to help improve retirement outcomes through the RETIRE Act

-This week, a Congressional hearing is taking place to discuss the Receiving Electronic Statements to Improve Retiree Earnings (RETIRE) Act, one of several important legislative proposals impacting how workers in our country save for retirement.
+Recently, a Congressional hearing took place to discuss the Receiving Electronic Statements to Improve Retiree Earnings (RETIRE) Act, one of several important legislative proposals impacting how workers in our country save for retirement.

 The RETIRE Act would make electronic delivery the default method for communication to participants in 401(k), 403(b) and 457 workplace savings plans.
 This means individuals would automatically receive account correspondence in digital form, keeping pace with the dynamic technology landscape and the way in which many people choose to obtain their information today.
 Additionally, the RETIRE Act includes important safeguards to allow all retirement plan participants to continue receiving paper statements at no additional cost if that is their preference.